Pihlajavesi (Saimaa)

 Pihlajavesi is a lake in Finland.
 The area of the lake is 712.59 km2 making it the sixth largest lake in the country.
 Pihlajavesi is the second-largest basin in the complex Saimaa lake system.
 Pihlajavesi lacks large open lake areas but has more islands than any other lake in Finland.

+Pihlajavesi and the castle Olavinlinna on an island of it are regarded as a national landscape of Finland.

+Part of the lake belongs to a namesake 45-km² nature reserve (created 2014) and Natura 2000 area (1998).
+There is a population of Saimaa seals in the lake.
+The area has infrastructure for visiting boaters.
+The purpose of the area is to protect the archipelago nature – including shores, woods and outcrop hills – and the Saimaa seal habitat, to maintain the traditional landscape, and to further outdoor life, teaching and research.